-* At a dinner for US winners of the Nobel Price in 1962, President John F.

-Kennedy remarked: "I think this is the most extraordinary collection of

-talent, of human knowledge, that has ever been gathered together at the White

-House - with the possible exception of when Thomas Jefferson dined alone."
+At a dinner for US winners of the Nobel Price in 1962, President John F. Kennedy remarked: "I think this is the most extraordinary collection of talent, of human knowledge, that has ever been gathered together at the White House - with the possible exception of when Thomas Jefferson dined alone."

-* For success, try aspiration, inspiration, and perspiration
+For success, try aspiration, inspiration, and perspiration

-* God will not look you over for medals, degrees, or diplomas, but for scars
+God will not look you over for medals, degrees, or diplomas, but for scars

-* I don't know the key to success, but the key to failure is to try to please
+I don't know the key to success, but the key to failure is to try to please everyone

-everyone

-* Hitch your wagon to a star
+Hitch your wagon to a star

-* Ideals are like stars.
-You will not succeed in touching them with your hands

-but, like the seafaring man, you choose them as your guides, and following

-them, you will reach your destiny.
+Ideals are like stars.
+You will not succeed in touching them with your hands but, like the seafaring man, you choose them as your guides, and following them, you will reach your destiny.

-* Some are born great, some achieve greatness, and some have greatness thrust
+Some are born great, some achieve greatness, and some have greatness thrust upon them

-upon them

-* In America, anyone can become President.
+In America, anyone can become President.
 That's one of the risks you take.

-* The two hardest things to handle in life are failure and success.
+The two hardest things to handle in life are failure and success.

-* The man of true greatness never loses his child's heart
+The man of true greatness never loses his child's heart

-* The gods favor the bold
+The gods favor the bold

-* When a man's willing and eager, the gods join in
+When a man's willing and eager, the gods join in

-* A great man will not trample upon a worm, nor sneak to an emperor
+A great man will not trample upon a worm, nor sneak to an emperor

-* All you need in this life is ignorance and confidence, and then success is sure
+All you need in this life is ignorance and confidence, and then success is sure

-* Nothing succeeds like the appearance of success
+Nothing succeeds like the appearance of success

-* .....Applause.
+.....Applause.
 Enjoy it - but never quite believe it

-* The bird of paradise alights only upon the hand that does not grasp
+The bird of paradise alights only upon the hand that does not grasp

-* Being powerful is like being a lady.
-If you have to tell people you are, you
+Being powerful is like being a lady.
+If you have to tell people you are, you aren't

-aren't

-* The price of greatness is responsibility
+The price of greatness is responsibility

-* Confidence is contagious.
+Confidence is contagious.
 So is lack of confidence

-* A leader is a dealer in hope
+A leader is a dealer in hope

-* Excellence is to do a common thing in an uncommon way
+Excellence is to do a common thing in an uncommon way

-* Big jobs usually go to the man who prove their ability to outgrow small ones
+Big jobs usually go to the man who prove their ability to outgrow small ones

-* I am more afraid of an army of 100 sheep led by a lion than an army of 100

-lions led by a sheep
+I am more afraid of an army of 100 sheep led by a lion than an army of 100 lions led by a sheep

-* Respect a man, he will do the more
+Respect a man, he will do the more

-* Show me a man who cannot bother to do little things and I'll show you a man

-who cannot be trusted to do big things
+Show me a man who cannot bother to do little things and I'll show you a man who cannot be trusted to do big things

-* There's plenty of room at the top, but there's no room to sit down.
+There's plenty of room at the top, but there's no room to sit down.

-* Nothing motivates a man more than to see hiss boss putting in an honest day's
+Nothing motivates a man more than to see hiss boss putting in an honest day's work

-work

-* Gentleness is a divine trait: nothing is so strong as gentleness, and nothing is

-so gentle as real strength
+Gentleness is a divine trait: nothing is so strong as gentleness, and nothing is so gentle as real strength

-* Government has been a fossil: it should be a plant
+Government has been a fossil: it should be a plant

-* Great men are rarely isolated mountain peaks; they are the summits of ranges
+Great men are rarely isolated mountain peaks; they are the summits of ranges

-* A president's hardest task is not to do what is right, but to know what is right
+A president's hardest task is not to do what is right, but to know what is right

-* If everyone is thinking alike then somebody isn't thinking
+If everyone is thinking alike then somebody isn't thinking

-* Leadership is the capacity to translate vision into reality
+Leadership is the capacity to translate vision into reality

-* Character is power
+Character is power

-* It takes 20 years to make an overnight success
+It takes 20 years to make an overnight success

-* Drive thy business; let it not drive you
+Drive thy business; let it not drive you

-* A message for businessmen: "whatever happens, never happens by itself"
+A message for businessmen: "whatever happens, never happens by itself"

-* I don't meet competition, I crush it
+I don't meet competition, I crush it

-* If you have a job without stress, you don't have a job
+If you have a job without stress, you don't have a job

-* I was made to work; if you are equally industrious, you will be equally
+I was made to work; if you are equally industrious, you will be equally successful

-successful

-* He who speaks ill of the mare, will buy her
+He who speaks ill of the mare, will buy her

-* It is necessary to relax your muscles when you can.
-Relaxing your brain is
+It is necessary to relax your muscles when you can.
+Relaxing your brain is fatal

-fatal

-* The way a young man spends his evenings is a part of that thin area between

-success and failure
+The way a young man spends his evenings is a part of that thin area between success and failure